-- 6. If, at any time prior to or during the period of the transfer, the State Water Board issues a notice of water unavailability applicable to the water rights involved in the exchange, only water collected to storage prior to issuance of the notice of water unavailability may be exchanged. - 7.
-Diversion of water at the Delta Pumps is conditioned upon compliance by the operators with the objectives currently required of Petitioners set forth in Tables 1, 2, and 3 on pages 181-187 of State Water Board Decision 1641 (D-1641) or as modified through approval of temporary change petitions applicable to the water rights involved in this petition.
+- 6. If, at any time prior to or during the period of the transfer, the State Water Board curtails the water rights involved in the exchanges, only water collected to storage prior to the curtailment may be exchanged. - 7.
+Diversion of water at the Delta Pumps is conditioned upon compliance by the operators with the objectives currently required of Petitioners set forth in Tables 1, 2, and 3 on pages 181-187 of D-1641 or as modified through approval of temporary change petitions applicable to the water rights involved in this petition.
 In addition, this transfer is conditioned on compliance with the various requirements for use of Stage 1 Joint Points of Diversion (JPOD) by Petitioners under D-1641.
-Diversion of water is also conditioned upon compliance by Petitioners with all applicable water right license and permit requirements, federal and California Endangered Species Act requirements (ISA), including applicable Biological Opinions (BOS), Incidental Take Permits (ITP), court orders, and any other conditions imposed by other regulatory agencies applicable to these operations. - 8.
-Diversion of water at the Delta Pumps is also conditioned upon compliance with applicable State Water Board Orders establishing temporary or interim operating conditions during the transfer period, unless the State Water Board has specifically exempted conveyance of exchange water from the order. - 9.
+Diversion of water is also conditioned upon compliance by Petitioners with all applicable water right license and permit requirements, federal and California Endangered Species Act requirements (ESA), including applicable Biological Opinions (BOs), Incidental Take Permits (ITP), court orders, and any other conditions imposed by other regulatory agencies applicable to these operations. - 8.
+Diversion of water at the Delta Pumps is also conditioned upon compliance with applicable State Water Board orders establishing temporary or interim operating conditions during the transfer period, unless the State Water Board has specifically exempted conveyance of exchange water from the order. - 9.
 The exchange period authorized in Condition 1 of this Order is further limited to the period allowed pursuant to any applicable BO, ITP, or federal or State ESA requirements related to transfers at the Delta Pumps.
 Petitioners shall provide documentation of the diversion period allowed pursuant to the BO, ITP, or federal or State ESA requirements prior to exchange of water.
 Such documentation may include an electronic link to any transfer BOs, ITPs, or other federal or State ESA consultations, informal consultations, opinions, or other documents issued by the California Department of Fish and Wildlife, National Marine Fisheries Service, or U.S. Fish and Wildlife Service.